Insights

 Internal Criticism of the Russian Military’s use of SOF

-While specific details on how Russia has employed their SOF during the war are naturally limited due to their clandestine nature, Russian analysts and military bloggers have been quite active in discussing these topics through both formal and informal channels.
+While specific details on how Russia has employed their SOF during the conflict are naturally limited due to their clandestine nature, Russian analysts and military bloggers have been quite active in discussing these topics through both formal and informal channels.
 Considering the tight hold the Kremlin retains over its domestic media, it is perhaps surprising that these analysts and commentators have not been shy in their criticism of the Russian military’s use of SOF for roles they were not intended for.
 This is part of a general trend in Russia, where, until recently, domestic analysts and commentators were given some leeway to criticize military decision making.
 A prime example is Sergei Kozlov, a Spetsnaz expert and former practitioner, who wrote an article in October 2022 titled “Spetsnaz Used Not for its Purpose, or Why Fighters with Unique Training are Being Used as Simple Infantry.”
 The term Spetsnaz (“Special Purpose”) itself already implies that these troops should only be used for unique missions that align with their intended role.
-Yet, as the title of Kozlov’s article (which is a pun in the original Russian) implies, this has often not been the case during the Russo-Ukraine War.
+Yet, as the title of Kozlov’s article (which is a pun in the original Russian) implies, this has often not been the case during the Russo-Ukraine Conflict.
 According to Kozlov, the reason for this is that:

 “Perhaps, it is precisely because combined arms commanders do not have a sufficiently full understanding of the opportunities that Spetsnaz provides that they are used in the role of assault troops… So, maybe it would be wiser to use special forces for their intended purpose, and not throw them away by having them storm concrete fortifications?”

 This raises an important point: the lack of education and understanding throughout the Russian armed forces on what SOF are designed for, as well as how irregular warfare can serve as a strategic and operational level force multiplier, greatly increases the chances of these forces being employed in roles that do not fit their intended mission set.
 This practice has come with tremendous casualty rates for Russian SOF.
 As noted by Kozlov, “…[d]uring the course of the [Special Military Operation], the 2nd, 10th, and 22nd Spetsnaz brigades suffered losses that we have not seen since the Afghan-Soviet War.”
 When providing analysis on why this may be the case, Kozlov and other analysts consistently condemn structural changes in command and control that occurred in the Russian armed forces, such as the transfer of SOF units under the command of the Army’s Land Forces, as well as a lack of understanding of their mission, and few opportunities for joint training between SOF and the rest of the force.
 Similar issues also persist in Ukraine.
-While some progress was made prior to Russia’s invasion in improving the Ukrainian military’s understanding of integration between SOF and conventional forces through exercises such as Rapid Trident, the sudden onset of a full-scale war cut these efforts short before they could fully reform the traditional approach of conventional commanders taking the lead and SOF following.
+While some progress was made prior to Russia’s invasion in improving the Ukrainian military’s understanding of integration between SOF and conventional forces through exercises such as Rapid Trident, the sudden onset of a full-scale conflict cut these efforts short before they could fully reform the traditional approach of conventional commanders taking the lead and SOF following.

-It should also be noted that the degree to which Spetsnaz units are used as infantry has changed over the course of the war.
+It should also be noted that the degree to which Spetsnaz units are used as infantry has changed over the course of the conflict.
 In Russia’s case, these instances of SOF misapplication correlate with periods where there are manpower shortages on the frontlines, such as during the initial invasion period.
 On 31 October 2022, prominent Russian military blogger Boris Rozhin published a claim that special reconnaissance battalions were no longer being used as assault troops and were instead returning to their original focus on reconnaissance operations.
 It is difficult to determine to what degree these claims are accurate.
 However, continued discussion in Russian social media of these issues, and continued posting of videos and stories extoling Russian SOF’s successes in performing assault roles, indicate that this tendency to misuse SOF as infantry remains a persistent problem.

 Ukraine’s Use of SOF: A Propaganda Success or Failure?

-Throughout the war, Ukrainian SOF have demonstrated great mastery in classic special operations, especially those focused on direct action.
+Throughout the conflict, Ukrainian SOF have demonstrated great mastery in classic special operations, especially those focused on direct action.
 They are attributed with numerous successes, such as effective raids deep behind enemy lines, sabotage operations, and reconnaissance and human intelligence endeavors, among others.
 Nevertheless, this does not mean that the Ukrainian military has been immune to the tendencies of using SOF as assault troops, which has come at considerable human cost.
 On 19 June 2023, the official Telegram and Twitter accounts of the Ukrainian SOF Command posted a video (Warning: the linked video contains graphic violence) of operators from Ukraine’s 73rd Naval Special Operations Center clearing out a trench of Russian soldiers.
 Although this video went viral, and received praise for the professionalism displayed by the operators, it is one of many demonstrating that SOF units have been applied in conventional infantry roles.
 While videos such as this example are positive in terms of morale, they impact perceptions of SOF activities and create the illusion among conventional commander ranks that this is how SOF is meant to be used.

-In addition, as both Ukrainian and Russian users battle in the information environment to control narratives about the course of the war, such videos and stories of SOF exploits can be valuable tools in demonstrating success and creating confidence in the military during crucial stages of a campaign.
+In addition, as both Ukrainian and Russian users battle in the information environment to control narratives about the course of the conflict, such videos and stories of SOF exploits can be valuable tools in demonstrating success and creating confidence in the military during crucial stages of a campaign.
 At the same time, however, such videos, and the details they reveal, might be used by the adversary to denigrate their opponent.
 Such an example occurred on 30 August 2023, when a prominent pro-Kremlin Telegram channel, Reverse Side of the Medal, reposted a video originally seen on the Ukrainian SOF Command’s Telegram account with the following commentary:

 “Special operations forces were thrown into an assault on heavily fortified positions.
 This means that either infantry is not being used for assaults and Spetsnaz is being thrown in instead, or that the infantry has failed to achieve any results and Spetsnaz was sent in its stead…This demonstrative moment shows that things are not going nearly as well for our adversary as Ukrainian analysts say.
 To gain a breakthrough during battle, both we and our opponent are throwing our elites into the most difficult areas…We saw how our adversary lost some of their best forces on useless attempts to gain a breakthrough at least somewhere.”

-With many in Russia and Ukraine using social media as their primary source of information about the ongoing war, the successes and failures of SOF operations have become a hot topic of discussion.
+With many in Russia and Ukraine using social media as their primary source of information about the ongoing conflict, the successes and failures of SOF operations have become a hot topic of discussion.
 This attention, in turn, can be used to influence the opinion of soldiers, the general population, and the international community.
 When a British news outlet, The Financial Times, published an article in July 2023 where an anonymous Ukrainian source, “complained that his special forces unit was now being forced to fight ‘like regular infantry,’” the reaction from the Kremlin propaganda ecosystem was immediate.
 The Russian state-owned news service, RIA Novosti, cited the article as evidence that the Ukrainian forces were in dire straits.
 This message was then amplified by major pro-Kremlin military bloggers, such as Alexander Kots, who commented that the Ukrainian Armed Forces are using their Spetsnaz to “plug holes” in their ranks.
-As the war continues, decisions to use SOF as assault troops will have to take into account not only the immediate costs and risks of such operations, but also longer-term consequences such as how they will be perceived by the soldiers themselves, the public, and international observers.
+As the conflict continues, decisions to use SOF as assault troops will have to take into account not only the immediate costs and risks of such operations, but also longer-term consequences such as how they will be perceived by the soldiers themselves, the public, and international observers.

 Conclusion

-The experience of the Russo-Ukraine War demonstrates the dangers of using SOF in ways that do not fit their intended purpose.
+The experience of the Russo-Ukraine Conflict demonstrates the dangers of using SOF in ways that do not fit their intended purpose.
 While such operations might give short-term, tactical gains, they must be counterbalanced by the costs and potential loss of important strategic and operational capacities.
 Instead of conducting unsupported daytime frontal assaults against enemy trenches, they should be deployed to go after strategic and operational-level targets, such as key road and rail bridges that enable enemy logistics, developing high-payoff options, and supporting resistance efforts in occupied territories, all of which can lead to significant long-term advantages.

-The first step is creating SOF employment concept that establishes how such units fit into the strategic and operational chain of command.
+The first step is creating a SOF employment concept that establishes how such units fit into the strategic and operational chain of command.
 SOF units work best when put under SOF commanders that understand the strategic value they can bring to an operation.
 Yet, even if SOF units are reassigned to SOF commanders, it is crucial to institutionally educate commanders and staff at all levels, especially in combined arms formations, on the role and purpose of SOF.
 This also applies to IW more generally, as it has now become an inextricable part of war that affects its conduct on all levels.
 Without a clear understanding of what SOF are, and what they can do, commanders and personnel will be limited in their ability to understand how they fit into broader strategic planning, how to coordinate joint operations, and how to properly manage limited SOF resources.

 The second step is creating opportunities to put these concepts into practice.
 An ongoing issue in Ukraine, for example, is the lack of opportunity for joint training between SOF, conventional units, and other branches.
 During an ongoing war, where every highly trained operator is in high demand in the field, training opportunities can be constrained by both manpower shortages and time.
 This also affects conventional force commanders, as there is little time available to properly educate them on SOF employment.
 This creates a vicious cycle: insufficient preparation and training results in improper employment and heavier than necessary casualties, which, in turn, creates manpower shortages that further cut available training time.
 This issue is difficult to resolve during an ongoing war but can be significantly eased by establishing effective training programs and procedures prior to the outbreak of hostilities.